Mission Of HWCC

-The mission of the Healthy Babies Coalition is to change a community’s knowledge, attitudes, and behavior regarding preterm births, its risk factors, and strategies to prevent it.
+The mission of the Healthy Women & Children Coalition is to change a community’s knowledge, attitudes, and behavior regarding preterm births, its risk factors, and strategies to prevent it.

 Meeting Time, Location, And Structure